hendrtd/engr-1110/docs/modules/m00/welcome.md

 By the end of this course, students will demonstrate an ability to:

-- Apply engineering design to implement and evaluate computing-based solutions to problems
+- Design and test a product or process according to the iterative engineering design process.
-- Communicate effectively in a professional context
+- Communicate technical information in written and oral format.
-- Recognize ethical and professional responsibilities in engineering and computing practice
+- Use spreadsheets to perform calculations, analyze data, and present results in graphs and tables.
-- Function effectively on a team
+- Work effectively on a team to execute design projects.
+- Understand that effective engineering design includes consideration of ethical, global, cultural, economic, social, and environmental factors.

+## Outcomes Specific to CSSE Sections

+By the end of this course, students will demonstrate an ability to:

+- Implement and evaluate computing-based solutions expressed in a programming language.
 - Recognize the importance of cultural intelligence in a professional context